-(ii) Training programs on mediation and communication skills;

-(iii) Training programs on dispute resolution and reconciliation, including training addressing racial, ethnic and other forms of diversity;

-- (iv) Workshops for youth services including: child abuse and neglect prevention, tutorial services, youth leadership skills, youth mentoring, peer pressure reversal, life skills, social skills, goal planning, health, wellness and nutrition.
+- (ii) Training programs on mediation and communication skills; - (iii) Training programs on dispute resolution and reconciliation, including training addressing racial, ethnic and other forms of diversity; - (iv) Workshops for youth services including: child abuse and neglect prevention, tutorial services, youth leadership skills, youth mentoring, peer pressure reversal, life skills, social skills, goal planning, health, wellness and nutrition.
 The workshops may be held in partnership with communitybased organizations such as local Boys and Girls Clubs, YMCA/YWCA, Boy/ Girl Scouts, Campfire and Big Brother/ Big Sisters, etc. Food costs that are directly attributable to the actual nutrition, wellness and health training are an eligible grant expenditure.
 These are not food costs associated with entertainment. - (v) Training in the development of strategies to successfully implement a youth program.
-For example, assessing the needs and problems of youth, improving youth initiatives that are currently active, and training youth, housing agency staff, resident management corporations and resident councils on youth initiatives and program activities.

-(b) Capacity Building.
-Eligible activities for CB grants may include, but are not limited to:

-(i) Training Board members in community organizing, Board development, and leadership training;

-(ii) Conducting the feasibility of training existing resident groups for resident management or for a specific resident management project;

-(iii) Assisting in the creation of an RMC, such as consulting and legal assistance to incorporate, preparing bylaws and drafting a corporate charter;

-(iv) Developing the management capabilities of existing resident organizations;

-- (v) Determining the feasibility of homeownership by residents, including assessing the feasibility of other housing (including HUD-owned or held single or multi-family) affordable for purchase by residents. - (3) Ineligible Activities.
-Ineligible activities are the same as those listed in Section III(C)(7) of this program section of the SuperNOFA, above. - (a) In addition, physical development activities are not eligible for funding under CB or CR grants. - (b) The cost of application preparation is not eligible. - (4) Administrative costs may include, but are not limited to, purchase of furniture, office equipment and supplies, training, quality assurance, travel, and utilities.
-Administrative costs must not exceed 20% of the total grant costs.
+For example, assessing the needs and problems of youth, improving youth initiatives that are currently active, and training youth, housing agency staff, resident management corporations resident organizations and resident councils on youth initiatives and program activities. - (b) Capacity Building.
+Eligible activities for CB grants may include, but are not limited to: - (i) Training Board members in community organizing, Board development, and leadership training; - (ii) Conducting the feasibility of training existing resident groups for resident management or for a specific resident management project; - (iii) Assisting in the creation of an RMC, such as consulting and legal assistance to incorporate, preparing bylaws and drafting a corporate charter; - (iv) Developing the management capabilities of existing resident organizations; - (v) Determining the feasibility of homeownership by residents, including assessing the feasibility of other housing (including HUD-owned or held single or multi-family) affordable for purchase by residents. - (3) Ineligible Activities.
+Ineligible activities are the same as those listed in Section III(C)(4) of this program section of the SuperNOFA, above. - (a) In addition, physical development activities are not eligible for funding under CB or CR grants. - (b) The cost of application preparation is not eligible.

-(5) Grant term.
-The grant term for both Conflict Resolution and Capacity Building grants is thirty-six months from the execution date of the grant agreement.

-(D) Resident Service Delivery Models (RSDM).

-(1) Eligible Applicants. (a) Family.
-This funding category provides grants to PHAs, resident management corporations, resident councils, or resident organizations, and nonprofit entities supported by residents, to enable them to establish and implement comprehensive programs that assist residents in becoming self-sufficient and/or enable independent living and aging in place.

-(b) Elderly and Disabled.
-PHAs and non-profits supported by a duly elected resident council are the only eligible applicants in providing supportive services for the elderly and disabled.
+- (4) Administrative costs may include, but are not limited to, purchase of furniture, office equipment and supplies, training, quality assurance, travel, and utilities.
+Administrative costs must not exceed 20% of the total grant costs. - (5) Grant term.
+The grant term for both Conflict Resolution and Capacity Building grants is thirty-six months from the execution date of the grant agreement. - (E) Resident Service Delivery Models (RSDM). - (1) Eligible Applicants. (a) Family.
+This funding category provides grants to PHAs, Tribes/TDHEs, resident management corporations, resident councils, resident organizations, and nonprofit entities supported by residents, to enable them to establish and implement comprehensive programs that assist residents in becoming self-sufficient - (b) Elderly and Persons with Disabilities.
+PHAs, Tribes/TDHEs and non-profits supported by a duly elected resident council are the only eligible applicants in providing supportive services for the elderly and persons with disabilities.

-(c) IROs with 501(c) status may apply as non-profit entities under this funding category.
+(c) IROs with 501(c)status may apply as non-profit entities under this funding category.

 (2) Number of RSDM Applications Permitted. (a) General.
 PHAs must submit an application either for a family or an elderly grant.
-ROs must submit one application for a family grant; and non-profits may submit one application for a family or elderly grant representing up to three public housing resident groups.
+ROs or RCs must submit one application for a family grant; and non-profits may submit one application for a family or elderly grant representing up to three public or Indian housing resident groups.